charliesoon/IBM-Data_Science_Professional_Cert.-Program/README.md

 Professional Certificate Program from edX.
 It consists of a total of 9 courses to be completed to earn this certification.
 Each course has video lectures, hands on labs and quiz to keep myself in check.

-_Notes: Information obtained from https://www.edx.org/professional-certificate/ibm-data-science?index=product&queryID=d5dd5055bdcddaeefc0d08f0c7b80430&position=1.
-When I registered for the course in 2020, it requires 9 modules to complete.
-In the current program, 10 modules has to be completed to finish the program.
+###_Notes: Information obtained from [edX course page.](https://www.edx.org/professional-certificate/ibm-data-science?index=product&queryID=d5dd5055bdcddaeefc0d08f0c7b80430&position=1)When I registered for the course in 2020, it requires 9 modules to complete.
+In the current program, 10 modules has to be completed to finish the program._

 ## What you will learn